NG-NEST/ng-nest/lib/ng-nest/ui/notification/examples/en_US/default/default/readme.md

 ---
 order: 1
-label: '基础用法'
+label: 'Base'
 ---

-四个角落的显示方式，通过方法中的 `placement` 参数来指定。
+The display mode of the four corners is specified by the `placement` property in the method.